Our Flag Means Death: Season 1

-The series has garnered praise for its substantial LGBTQ+ representation, which consists of three queer relationships, one of which involves a nonbinary character (Jim Jimenez).
+The series was praised for its substantial LGBTQ+ representation, which consists of three queer relationships, one of which involves a nonbinary character (Jim Jimenez).
 The central romance of the show, between Bonnet and Teach, was originally believed by many to be a "friendship".
-It has also been praised for its subversion of the common trope of queerbaiting by making their relationship explicit before the end of the season.
+Critics praised the series for subverting the common queerbaiting trope by making Bonnet and Teach's relationship explicit before the end of the season.